Preparation for NTS - NAT Test Guidelines

 Guidelines are as follows:

-2. You should have both the facts and rules retained in your mind to solve questions.
-Usually we just keep the given facts (data) in mind and giving less attention to the rules.
+- You should have both the facts and rules retained in your mind to solve questions.
+Usually we just keep the given facts (data) in mind and give less attention to the rules.
 You should be focused on both.

-3. If the rules statement are too long.
-Better draw some short symbols on the rough paper to easily grasp them while focusing on the facts during the test.
+- If the rules statements are too long, better draw some short symbols on the rough paper to easily grasp them while focusing on the facts during the test.

-4. Most of questions are about making combination of items following the given rules.
+- Most of the questions are about making combinations of items following the given rules.
 Prepare such questions.

 Preparation for Subject Part